-Vascular dementia is developed due to reduced supply of blood to the brain as a result of malfunctioned blood vessels.
-Blood is delivered to the brain cells through a network of vessels, collectively known as vascular system.
+Vascular dementia is developed due to a reduced supply of blood to the brain as a result of malfunctioned blood vessels.
+Blood is delivered to the brain cells through a network of vessels, collectively known as the vascular system.
 For the proper and healthy functioning of brain cells, a constant supply of blood is needed in order to bring nutrients and oxygen.

-“Dementia”, a broad term that defines variety of conditions and diseases which are developed when nerve cells (neurons) in the brain are no longer functioning normally or die.
+“Dementia”, is a broad term that defines a variety of conditions and diseases which are developed when nerve cells (neurons) in the brain are no longer functioning normally or die.
 This malfunctioning of neurons is responsible for conditions like memory problems, unclear thinking, and improper basic bodily functions.

 What Causes Vascular Dementia?

 When the vascular system in the brain is damaged as a result of leaked or blocked vessels, blood will not reach the brain cells properly, and they will die.
 Those dead brain cells can cause problems with reasoning, thinking, and memory.
 When these cognitive problems have a significant effect on your daily routine, this is referred to as Vascular Dementia.

 Based on the type of symptoms, vascular dementia has various types that include,